There's a lot of about introspection on the forum but very little about extrospection. In fact, extrospection seems to be largely disdained.

 Some basic definitions of extrospection:

-I'm basically an unapologetic extrovert.
-I love to extrospect.
-I like to get involved with what's going on around me and be an active participant in life.
-From the way people discuss knowing yourself on the forum, it seems like there's only one way and that's through introspection.
-I disagree.
+I'm basically an unapologetic introvert.
+I love to introspect.
+I like to get involved with what's going on within me and be an active participant in self-reflection.
+I used to think that from the way people discuss knowing yourself on the forum, it seems like there's only one way and that's through introspection.
+But now I felt extrospection is equally important.
 I think you can learn a lot about yourself through examining how you interact with the world around you and how it interacts with itself.
 It's figuring out how you fit in and using points and references outside of yourself to help in that process.

-So what are some benefits of extrospection?
+So what are some benefits of extrospection to you?
 What do people think about it?